Health Science: Pre-Physician Assistant Studies Overview

 What is a PA?

 Physician Assistants can be found in general medical and surgical hospitals, public or private practices, outpatient care centers, health maintenance organizations, government agencies, colleges and universities, and professional schools.
-The Physician Assistant Studies Program at Mercy College will prepare you for a worthwhile and fulfilling career in medicine.
-Graduates of the Mercy College PA Program are employed in some of the best hospital centers in and around the Tri-State area within the following medical specialties:
+The Physician Assistant Studies Program at Mercy University will prepare you for a worthwhile and fulfilling career in medicine.
+Graduates of the Mercy University PA Program are employed in some of the best hospital centers in and around the Tri-State area within the following medical specialties:

 - Outpatient medicine or primary care

 - Orthopedic surgery

 Others are employed in hospital-based medicine, critical care, urology, pain management, rehabilitation medicine, breast surgery, oncology, pediatrics, addictive medicine, dermatology and interventional radiology.

 Pathway to the Physician Assistant Studies Program at Mercy

 The B.S. in Health Science does not provide eligibility for licensure to practice as physician assistant.
 The health science degree is awarded after completion of the 120-credits of coursework detailed in the Pre-PA concentration.
 Completing the health science program does not guarantee admission to a Mercy University graduate program in physician assistant studies.
 Graduates of the B.S. in Health Science must apply to the graduate programs, meet specific requirements, and compete with all other applicants.
 Mercy University B.S. in Health Science graduates are offered an admission interview for the respective graduate program provided they meet the minimum criteria as outlined by the program.

 Students have the benefit of learning human anatomy on one of the Anatomage tables at either the Bronx or Dobbs Ferry campuses.
 This virtual format supports the knowledge of our future health care professionals.
 Hear from students about their experience.